jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

 ![png](output_12_0.png)

-As you can see, we have a lattice of $10\times10$ sites, due to **lenght** is equal to 10.
+As you can see, we have a lattice of $10\times10$ sites, since the **lenght** parameter is to 10.

 Now we need a function to get a random configuration.
 A random configuration consists in to assign randomly a spin value for each site in the lattice.
-In is worthy to say that in our system we just have two possible states for the spins: -1 or 1, corresponding to $\downarrow$ or $\uparrow$ states, respectively.
+It is worthy to say that in our system we just have two possible states for the spins: -1 or 1, corresponding to $\downarrow$ or $\uparrow$ states, respectively.

 ```python